2019 Doctor of Creative Arts by Research, University of Technology Sydney.

 2012 Masters Media Arts and Production, University of Technology Sydney

 Natalia teaches Spanish language and Spanish cultural studies and is the Convenor of European Languages and Cultures Studies.
 Her interdisciplinary research draws from fields in the Humanities and the Social Sciences and focuses on Spanish migration to and from Australia.
 She is particularly interested in analysing issues of identity formation, different forms of constructing a sense of belonging while living in a foreign country, intergenerational issues pertaining immigrant families, as well as questions around migrants’ memory, emotions, and affects

 Her background as a filmmaker has led her to become increasingly interested in forms of storytelling that interrogate assumptions about identity formation, community building, and feelings of belonging.
 Her first short film MEMORY won best film at the Victoria Multicultural Film Festival (2019) and is part of the TRAVELLING ROADSHOW SERIES ‘Zooming Out’, which tours multicultural films to regional Victorian.
 Memory has been screened internationally.
 Her latest work Home Sweet Home contains a collection of short documentaries presenting the different layers of Spanish migration narratives in relation to isolation, identity construction, the meaning of home, the complexities of returns and remigration, distance, nostalgia, and familial and generational differences.
 This research work has been published as part of the Europeana Collections on migration.

-She is the Director and Founder of SCHAA- The Spanish Cultural Heritage Association of Australia, a not-for-profit organisation that promotes the preservation of the Spanish cultural heritage in Australia, by encouraging research, cultural events, and the social enjoyment of cultural resources.
-SCHAA is supported by the Ministry of Migration (Spain), the Embassy of Spain in Canberra, and the City of Sydney.
+Natalia is the Director and Founder of SCHAA- The Spanish Cultural Heritage Association of Australia, a not-for-profit organisation that promotes the preservation of the Spanish cultural heritage in Australia, by encouraging research, cultural events, and the social enjoyment of cultural resources.
+SCHAA is supported by the Ministry of Migration (Spain), the Embassy of Spain in Canberra, and UNSW.

-In 2009 Natalia was bestowed with the Order of Isabell the Catholic (Spain) for her outstanding contribution to the dissemination and promotion of Spanish Culture in Australia as the funder and director of The Spanish Film Festival in Australia and New Zealand.
+In 2009 she was bestowed with the Order of Isabell the Catholic (Spain) for her outstanding contribution to the dissemination and promotion of Spanish Culture in Australia as the funder and director of The Spanish Film Festival in Australia and New Zealand.